Kenneth Cracknell: Wesley House, Cambridge

 After 10 years at the BCC, Cracknell moved to Wesley House, Cambridge where he held the Michael Gutteridge Chair in Theology and was Senior Tutor, continuing at the same time to work closely with the interfaith desk of the World Council of Churches and other interfaith groups.
 During his tenure in Cambridge, Cracknell also served as President of the Theological Federation (1988 to 1995).
 In much of his writing, Cracknell drew on the scholarship of Wilfred Cantwell Smith whose approach allows Others to define themselves, resisting the temptation to impose preconceived assumptions such as that any claim to experience God outside of Christ must be false.
 He was succeeded at Wesley by Martin Forward who had directed interfaith relations for the British Methodist Church and who was also involved in the work of the BCC committee.

 Texas Christian University

 After eight years in Cambridge, he took a position as Professor of Theology and Global Studies (later appointed Distinguished Professor) at Brite Divinity School, Texas Christian University, Fort Worth, Texas.
 At the same time, Cracknell's wife, Susan White, began teaching at Brite as well.
 While at Brite, he produced his reader on Wilfred Cantwell Smith, his book on World Methodism (as co-author) and his Good and Generous Faith as well as articles and reviews.
 Cracknell also oversaw a summer study abroad program for Brite students through Wesley House at University of Cambridge.
 He retired in 2007.
-He now lives in Vermont, where he operates a book shop called Sutton Books and continues to lecture and to lead seminars on interfaith relations at various Colleges and Universities.
+He moved to Vermont to live there, where he operated Sutton Books, a book shop.
+He continued to lecture and to lead seminars on interfaith relations at various colleges and universities during his retirement.